 Allow your engine oil to warm up.
 Drive your VW Jetta for approximately 5-10 minutes, allowing the old motor oil to warm up for optimal oil flow and thorough drainage.
 Open your hood.
 Locate the oil fill cap and loosen it.
 Do not remove it.
-Loosening it will minimize crankcase pressure creating an easier flow for the old oil to drain from the engine, minimizing oil splashing.
+Loosening it will minimize crankcase pressure creating an easier flow for the old oil to drain from the engine, and minimizing oil splashing.

 How To Step 2

 The VW Jetta splash pan is removed by unscrewing the Qty 3 - T30 Torx screws in the back and Qty 9 - T25 Torx screws holding it in place.
 There are also 2 locking taps on the front side of the pan.
-Simultaneously, push on the locking tabs to release the splash pan and pull splash pan out toward the back of the vehicle.
+Simultaneously, push on the locking tabs to release the splash pan and pull the splash pan out toward the back of the vehicle.

 How To Step 3

 Place a suitable oil drain pan container just below the engine oil pan drain plug.
-With 19mm wrench loosen and remove the VW Jetta oil pan drain plug.
+With a 19mm wrench loosen and remove the VW Jetta oil pan drain plug.
 Allow the oil to drain from the engine into the oil drain pan container.

 How To Step 4

 While the oil is draining from your VW Jetta, inspect the oil pan drain plug and sealing washer.
 If the threads on the plug look worn, replace the oil drain plug.
-Reinstalling a worn oil drain plug may lead to the damage of the internal oil pan's threads, causing replacement of the whole oil pan.
+Reinstalling a worn oil drain plug may lead to damage to the internal oil pan's threads, causing replacement of the whole oil pan.
 A worn oil drain plug can also inhibit the factory torque causing a poor seal and possible oil leaks.
 If the washer looks crushed it should also be replaced.
 Failure to do so could allow for oil leaks.
 While the oil is draining, inspect the oil drain plug.
 Blauparts recommends a new drain plug and washer every 4-6 oil changes (depending on condition).

 How To Step 5